Françoise Bertrand

-Françoise Bertrand, (born 1948) is a Canadian business personality.
+Françoise Bertrand, (/fr/; born 1948) is a Canadian business personality.
 She is the first woman to head a North American television network, as CEO and president of Télé-Québec, and was the first woman to serve as chairperson of the Canadian Radio-television and Telecommunications Commission (CRTC), a position she held from 1996 to 2001.
 Bertrand was inducted into the National Order of Quebec in 2008 and appointed an Officer of the Order of Canada in 2013.
 She has served as president and CEO of Fédération des chambres de commerce du Québec (Québec's Federation of Chambers of Commerce) from 2003 to 2016, the first woman to hold the position.
 She is currently the first woman to serve as Chairperson of the Board of Directors of Via Rail Canada Inc., a position she has held since April 2017.

 Education

 Born in Montreal, Bertrand holds a sociology degree from the Université de Montréal and a master's in Environmental Studies from Toronto's York University.